 - Transfer the ume plum vinegar from the crock to sterilized mason jars.
 Keep it in the refrigerator.

 - Place the ume under the sunshine all day, from morning to mid-afternoon before the air gets cool and the moisture starts to build up.

-- You may want to put these food cover tents to protect the ume from bugs.
-When I bring the ume to indoor in the mid-afternoon, I keep them on the strainers.
-Some people put the ume back in the ume plum vinegar so they can absorb more of the juice and color after being dried all day.
-It's up to you.
-The next morning before you take out the strainers again, flip them.
-I learned that the ume skin does not stick to the strainer after overnight, so it's easier to turn them over in the morning.
+- You may use food cover tents to protect the ume from bugs.
+When I bring the ume indoors in the mid-afternoon, I keep them on the bamboo strainers.
+Some people put the ume back in the plum vinegar so they can absorb more juice and color after drying all day.
+It‘s up to you.
+The next morning, flip over the ume before you take the strainers outdoors again.
+The ume skin does not stick to the strainer overnight, so it‘s easier to turn them over in the morning.
 Repeat this drying process for another 2 days.
-By the 3rd day, the umeboshi is plump but slightly wrinkled.
-Some ume may have white salt visible on the surface.
+By the 3rd day, the umeboshi are plump but slightly wrinkled.
+Some may have white salt visible on their surface.

-- After 3 days of sun drying, they are ready to be packed away.
-You have 2 ways to do it.
-1) putting back to the ume plum vinegar to preserve, 2) keep the umeboshi in the sterlized air-tight mason jar as it is.
+- After 3 days of sun-drying, they are ready to pack away.
+You have 2 options: 1) put the umeboshi back into the ume plum vinegar to preserve; or 2) keep the umeboshi in a sterlized airtight mason jar as is.
 The first method will yield bright red, juicy, more sour umeboshi.
 The second method will yield less red, stickier, and less sour umeboshi.
-I use #2 method.
+I use the second method.

 - It’s best to rest the umeboshi for at least 3 months so the flavors will mature (I wait for 6–12 months).
 Even if you can eat the umeboshi immediately, they are just too salty and are not very delicious.
 If they are stored for 3 months or more, they will mature and mellow out the salty, sour flavors slightly.
 You can keep the umeboshi in a dark, cool place for 2–3 years.